openforcefield/open-forcefield-tools/single-molecule-property-generation/README.md

 * run_molecule.py: script used to run simulations whose trajectories are utilized in the reweighting script

-* least_squares_fit_example.py: script being used to develop eventual fitting process for torsion representations
+* least_squares_fit_example.py: script being used to develop eventual fitting process for torsion representations (still a WIP)

-* oe_license.txt: the license for using the OpenEye tools necessary for the reweighting and simulation processes
+* construct_posterior.py: script for developing posterior sampling process with surrogate modeling (still a WIP)